appsemble/appsemble/docs/03-guide/storage.md

 - [Client storage](#client-storage): Allows you to store data in the browser or application often used for more private temporary storage.

-> Note: All client storage types can either be cleared by clearing your browser cache or by
+> Note: All client storage types can be cleared by clearing your browser cache.
-> refreshing your page.

 ## Server Storage